Bogomil-Stoyanov/ForgottenFilmsApi/README.md

 # Forgotten Films REST API Documentation

+## Overview
-A Ktor Rest API server for watching selected films from the Public Domain Tech stack:
+Forgotten Films REST API is a Ktor Rest API server for watching selected films from the Public Domain.
+It provied everything that you will need to immerse the user in the world of classic films.
+**Get the Android client application here:** [Forgotten Films](http://bbsapps.eu/forgottenfilms/forgottenfilms.html)

+#### Tech stack:
 - Language: Kotlin
 - Framework: Ktor (https://ktor.io/)
 - Database: MongoDb